World Trade Organization Dispute 160

 On January 26, 1999, the European Community (EC) and its Member States requested consultation with the United States concerning a dispute over discrepancies between the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs Agreement) and Section 110(5) of the United States Copyright Act amended by the Fairness in Music Licensing Act.
 The dispute was over the legality of "the playing of radio and television music in public places (such as bars, shops, restaurants etc.) without the payment of a royalty fee" (World).
 The disputed parties worked through the existing process of WTO Dispute Settlement.
 First the EC lodged a complaint against the US with the Dispute Settlement Body (DSB) and requested consultation over the dispute.
 Then the parties requested a panel leading to the body's eventual formation, followed by the circulation of the panel report.
 The parties accepted the Panel Report without appeal and the dispute ended in arbitration over implementation of the panel's recommendations.
-Australia, Brazil, Canada, Japan, and Switzerland acted as third parties in this dispute (World).
+Australia, Brazil, Canada, Japan, and Switzerland acted as third parties in this dispute.